-For “Strobe” director Adam Berg, wanted to recreate movement without gravity, hindrances or boundaries.
-Inspired by the work of 19th-century photographer Edward Muybridge he set out to do this with stuntmen wearing LED suits, suspended from tall buildings across the skyline of Kuala Lumpur, lighting them up in sequence as the camera rolled to give … Continue reading Lexus Strobe→
+For Strobe, director Adam Berg wanted to recreate movement without gravity, hindrances or boundaries.
+Inspired by the work of 19th-century photographer Edweard Muybridge, he set out to do this with stuntmen wearing LED suits, suspended from tall buildings across the skyline of Kuala Lumpur, lighting them up in sequence as the camera rolled to give … Continue reading Lexus Strobe (2014)→

-Queen of Hearts, built at Artem for the opening of the Olympics, senior mechanical designer for this pop-up and inflatable puppet.
-It appeared along side Voldemort and Captain Hook also made at Artem.
-The Queen’s bed had to rise to 3m in to the air and with one person inside working the levers it could … Continue reading London Olympics 2012: Red Queen→
+I was senior mechanical designer for Queen of Hearts, built at Artem for the opening of the Olympics.
+A pop-up and inflatable puppet.
+It appeared alongside Voldemort and Captain Hook also made at Artem.
+The Queen’s bed had to rise three metres in the air – and with one person inside working the levers, it … Continue reading London Olympics 2012: Red Queen→

-Another collaboration with Anya’s creative team and set construction by Diagon.
-This show had ten rooms with animatronic effects and influenced by pop-up books.
-Movements controlled by my team of fifteen effects builders from behind the sets.
+Another collaboration with Anya’s creative team, with set construction by Diagon.
+This show had ten rooms with animatronic effects and was influenced by pop-up books.
+Movements were controlled by my team of fifteen effects-builders from behind the sets.